philipturner/metal-benchmarks/README.md

 ## ALU Layout

 Apple described each GPU core as having 128 ALUs.
 These generally correspond to all the pipelines necessary to sustain one scalar instruction/cycle.
 Integer pipelines process both I32 and U32 with the same latency.
 Most pipelines can accept 16-bit operands or write 16-bit results, with zero additional cost.
-The Apple GPU has schedulers capable of :
+The Apple GPU has schedulers capable of:

 - single-dispatching from &ge;3 simds
 - dual-dispatching from 2 simds